 Are You a Heavy Drinker?

-Moderate drinking doesn’t mean you can’t undergo PRP therapy, but if you drink heavily on a regular basis, you’ll need to cut back so your body can make enough stem cells for the PRP to restore your hair.
+Moderate drinking doesn’t mean you can’t undergo PRP therapy, but if you drink heavily on a regular basis, you’ll need to cut back so your body can make enough regenerative medicine for the PRP to restore your hair.
 As with smoking, consider your thinning hair a motivation to drink more moderately.

 Are Your Hair Follicles Still Working?